 - Matriculation certificate

 - Insurance document

 *The visa extension form is only available in German.
-If you need help to fill in the form, please bring it to the OPS.
+If you need help to fill in the form, feel free to contact our Program Managers.